Danger of Withdrawal Symptoms

 What Are Withdrawal Symptoms?

 In many cases, withdrawal symptoms include the opposite effects of what the substance is intended to do.
 For example, a person who stops taking a stimulant will likely experience tiredness and depression.
-These symptoms can last for a few days to a few weeks, depending on the substance, how much of it was taken, and how long the individual abused the drug.
-After 2-3 weeks without the substance, the body will generally be able to reach homeostasis on its own; however, this does not mean that the addiction has been cured (there is no cure for addiction), just that the body is no longer physically dependent on the substance.
+These symptoms can last for a few days to a few weeks, depending on the substance, how much of it was taken, and how long the individual misused the drug.
+After 2-3 weeks without the substance, the body will generally be able to reach homeostasis on its own; however, this only means that the body is no longer physically dependent on the substance.

-Although many withdrawal symptoms are not inherently dangerous, they can be uncomfortable, and that discomfort can lead to relapse, which is dangerous.
-Some addictive substances do have the potential to lead to physically dangerous withdrawal symptoms, however; benzodiazepine and alcohol withdrawal can both lead to life-threatening withdrawal symptoms in some instances.
+Although many withdrawal symptoms are not inherently dangerous, they can be uncomfortable, and that discomfort can lead to relapse.
+Some addictive substances do have the potential to lead to physically dangerous withdrawal symptoms, but benzodiazepine and alcohol withdrawal can both lead to life-threatening withdrawal symptoms in some instances.
 In addition, opioid withdrawal can be incredibly uncomfortable, making the likelihood of relapse and subsequent overdose higher.
 It is important to speak with a medical professional before attempting to withdraw from an addictive substance.
-In many instances, medical detox will be required.

 The Withdrawal Symptoms of Different Substances

 Different addictive substances lead to different withdrawal symptoms, some of which can be more dangerous than others.
-Common substances of abuse and their withdrawal symptoms are outlined below.
+Common substances of misuse and their withdrawal symptoms are outlined below.

 Symptoms generally begin 6-12 hours after the last drink, and the most intense symptoms continue for 2-3 days.
 If a person experiences DTs, that condition typically begins two days after the last drink and peaks after five days.
 Mortality from DTs is about 5 percent, so professional help is always needed.